Blog Details

 - Inflated Loan Expectations: Calculators assume constants; real-world variables may shift.

-- Ignoring Fees: Be aware calculators might not include all costs.
+- Ignoring Fees: Be aware that calculators might not include all costs.

 - Overestimating Savings: Always double-check the results with lenders.